Reflections on ProWritingAids 2024 Fantasy Writers’ Week

 Reflections on ProWritingAid’s Crime Writers’ Week 2024

-ProWritingAid holds a special place in my heart because one of their virtual events in 2021 jumpstarted my author journey.
-Thus, I knew what to expect from 2024's "Crime Writers' Week".
+ProWritingAid holds a special place in SK Alexander's heart because their virtual event in 2021 jump-started his author carrer.

-Curio Fiction—a fantasy subgenre
+Curio Fiction: a fantasy subgenre

-Curio Fiction—a fantasy subgenre
+Curio Fiction: a fantasy subgenre

 Ever heard of curio fiction?
-Coined by author Diane Callahan, this term defines a unique genre.
-Here are the defining features and tropes that shape curio fiction.
+Coined by author Diane Callahan, this term defines a unique fantasy genre.
+Here are its defining features and tropes.

 No surprise: Andy Weir loves science